-Our Biomedical Research Group (BRG) aims to integrate research into the genotypic and phenotypic relationships underpinning our understanding of health, disease and ageing in human, animal and microbial systems.
+Our Biomedical Research Group (BRG) aims to integrate research into the genotypic and phenotypic relationships underpinning our understanding of health and disease.

-Our research interests involve biochemical and molecular mechanisms that underpin the pathogenesis and aetiology of mammalian diseases, such as rheumatoid arthritis, myeloproliferative diseases, and tumorigenesis; metabolic factors associated with human disease and exercise; the genetics of antibiotic resistance in bacteria; and bacterial pathogen virulence and evolution.
+We're a diverse research group with interests in biochemical and molecular mechanisms that underpin the pathogenesis and aetiology of mammalian diseases, such as rheumatoid arthritis, myeloproliferative diseases, inflammation, thrombosis, tumorigenesis, vascular injury, and diabetes.
+Additionally, we have interests in G-protein coupled receptor signalling, the genetics of antibiotic resistance, virulence and evolution of bacteria.

 Dr Richard Jones - Macular degeneration

 Dr Don Keiller - Exercise stress physiology, genomics, and proteomics of chlamydia

 Dr Linda King - Lipotoxicity and impairment of insulin signalling in type II diabetes